Tom Fassaert

 Filmmaker Tom Fassaert (born 1979) spent his childhood between the Netherlands and South Africa.
 These contrasting environments undoubtedly shaped his view of the world.
 But it was primarily his father's obsession with making home videos that ignited Fassaert's passion for film.

-A common thread throughout his films is the degree of intimacy that develops between himself and his subjects.
-Within this intimacy, he explores themes such as attachment, intergenerational trauma, and the desire for autonomy.
-With a gentle eye, he observes both the tragedy and the absurdity of the ever-unruly reality.
+A common thread throughout his films is the degree of intimacy between himself and his subjects.
+Within this intimacy, he investigates universal themes like bonding, intergenerational trauma and the desire for autonomy.
+His films are often characterized by his gentle observations of both the tragedy and the absurdity of the ever recalcitrant reality.